ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

   export DARSHAN_TESTDIR=<darshan-prefix/darshan/darshan-test/regression
   export DARSHAN_LOGFILE=$DARSHAN_TMP/${PROG}.darshan

-Now ``cd`` to the executable and test the script with the darshanConnector enabled.
+Now ``cd`` to the executable and test the appilcation with the darshanConnector enabled.

 .. code-block:: RST